 To do this year:

-1. Confirm eligibility to graduate with an academic advisor, and declare intent to graduate in Aurora.
+1. Confirm eligibility to graduate with an Academic Advisor, declare intent to graduate in Aurora, and ensure other graduation requirements are met (E.g. Payment of outstanding fees).

 CAREER TIPS